Additive Summer School (Certificate Program) 2026

 Image Segmentation, Data Processing, and 3D Printing in Surgical Planning

-Module XCT3DP Franziska Seidensticker and David Melenberg, University of Lübeck and Fraunhofer IMTE
+Module XCT3DP Franziska Seidensticker, MSc, and David Melenberg, MSc, University of Lübeck and Fraunhofer IMTE

 Lab Course - Industrial X-ray CT: Fundamentals and Applications in the Evaluation of Additive Manufacturing